fsharp/fsharp.org/testimonials/index.md

 <a id="atalasoft" class="testimonial-anchor"> &nbsp; </a>
 ---

-> I evaluated F# and it and found that for certain tasks it was better
+> I evaluated F# and found that for certain tasks it was better
 > than C# in terms of performance while maintaining suitable readability

 1. **Atalasoft**
 2. [source](http://www.atalasoft.com/cs/blogs/stevehawley/archive/2011/08/01/building-pure-managed-dotimage.aspx), [permalink](#atalasoft)

-I evaluated F# and it and found that for certain tasks it was better than C# in terms of performance while maintaining suitable readability and for certain tasks, it leant itself better to certain algorithms (OctTree based color quantization stands out). ...we were able to heavily leverage inline functions in F#......Since each of these are inlines, the F# optimizer can actually do something useful with the code.
+I evaluated F# and found that for certain tasks it was better than C# in terms of performance while maintaining suitable readability and for certain tasks, it leant itself better to certain algorithms (OctTree based color quantization stands out). ...we were able to heavily leverage inline functions in F#......Since each of these are inlines, the F# optimizer can actually do something useful with the code.
 By using F#, we were able to address this cost by using